markv58/PiCamMonitor/README.md

 # Custom Configuration Parameters

+After you have tested and entered your camera stream information, add the screen_connected true parameter and restart PiCamMonitor.
+After the restart you should see your cam1 stream for the default time.

 The PiCamMonitor will automatically start up and run a camera feed and the picture frame option using these settings.
 All input should be lower case.